Narahari-Harshini/Life-Skills/Learning Process.md

 - **Mindful Practice:** Improving quality over quantity learning.

 #### The Role of Mindset:
-- **Growth Mindset:** Believing in the ability to improve through effort and learning.
+- **Growth Mindset:** Believing in improving through effort and learning.
 - **Embracing Challenges:** Viewing challenges as opportunities for growth.